-- Extended-Release Capsule: (Brand Name: Metadate CD, Aptensio XR, Ritalin LA) Taken orally, with or without food, once daily.
+- Extended-Release Capsule: (Brand Name: Aptensio XR, Ritalin LA, Contempla XR-ODT) Taken orally, with or without food, once daily.
 The first dose is typically taken first thing in the morning; it should be taken at the same time each day for the best results.
 Tablets should be swallowed whole with water or other liquids.
-If your child is unable to swallow the capsule, it can be opened and sprinkled over a spoonful of applesauce.
+If your child cannot swallow the capsule, it can be opened and sprinkled over a spoonful of applesauce.
 Taken this way, the mixture should be swallowed whole without chewing, followed by a drink of water or other liquid.
-Capsules should never by crushed or chewed.
-Capsules are available in 10mg, 20mg, 30mg, 40mg, 50mg, and 60mg dosages.
-The time-release formulation is designed to maintain a steady level of medication in the body for 8 to 10 hours.
+Capsules should never be crushed or chewed.
+The time-release formulation is designed to maintain a steady level of medication in the body for roughly eight to 10 hours.

 - Extended-Release Chewable Tablet: (Brand Name: Quillichew ER) Taken once daily in the morning with or without food.
 Chew each tablet well, and swallow with a full glass of water or another liquid.
-Available in 20mg, 30mg, and 40mg tablets.
-20mg and 30mg tablets are scored and can be cut in half if necessary to achieve the optimal dose.
+Dosages are available in 20mg, 30mg, and 40mg tablets.
+The 20mg and 30mg tablets are scored and can be cut in half if necessary to achieve the optimal dose.

 - Oral Solution: (Brand Name: Methylin) Taken two to three times daily, 30 to 45 minutes before a meal.
 The liquid should be measured with the included device and swallowed entirely with water or another liquid.
 Dosage does not typically exceed 60mg per day.